-Death in the tarot Pharos is called The Walk.
+Death in my new tarot, Pharos, is called The Walk.
 No, not for “a long walk off of a short pier”.
 It’s called the Walk as short for the Widow’s Walk.

 The Widow’s Walk is the part of a lighthouse outside of the lantern, an enclosed catwalk from which wives could look out to sea during storms.